 Your dealer has touch-up paint to match your car's color.
 The color code is printed on a sticker on the driver's doorjamb.
-Take this code to your dealer so you are sure to get the correct color.
+Take this code to your dealer so you are sure to get the correct color

-Inspect your car for chipped or scratched paint every time you wash it.
-Repair it as soon as possible to prevent corrosion.
-Use the touch-up paint on small chips and scratches.
-More extensive damage should be repaired by a professional.
+Inspect your car for frequently for chips or scratches in the paint Repair them right away to prevent corrosion of the metal underneath.
+Use the touch-up paint only on small chips and scratches.
+More extensive paint damage should be repaired by a professional.